XSA Pipeline — Developer Guide

 Step 1 — Create the board JSON profile

-Create adidt/xsa/profiles/ad_new_zcu102.json.
+Create adidt/xsa/config/profiles/ad_new_zcu102.json.
 A profile supplies default

 values for all board-wiring keys so that users only need to override what